How Canada got the M3 the U.S. always wanted

-BMW fanatics have long disdained the North American-spec E36 M3 as the red-headed stepchild of the model’s lineage.
+BMW fanatics have long disdained the North American–spec E36 M3 as a red-headed stepchild.
 While Europe got to savor the full BMW M experience, the E36 M3 shipped across the Atlantic was a shadow of itself—down on power, performance, and looks.
-Here’s the story of how BMW of Canada got a small taste of the real deal.
+Here, republished from 2017 in celebration of Canada Day, is the story of how BMW of Canada got the real deal. —Ed.

 In 1991 or ’92, Karl-Heinz Kalbfell came to the United States on a mission.
 As the boss of BMW Motorsport GmbH, his charge was to pitch the new E36-generation M3 to the U.S. market.
 It wasn’t an easy sell.